 Eldritch Blast deals force damage, which is one of the least common resistances in the game.
 At higher levels, a caster can send out multiple beams with one cast of Eldritch Blast, either all at the same target or at different targets in range.
 The caster makes separate attack rolls for each beam.

 Finally, Eldritch Blast comes with a whole host of potential Warlock Invocations (acquired starting at level 2) that significantly increase the power and utility of the spell:

 Agonizing Blast: Add your Charisma modifier to the damage on hit.
 This applies to each beam of Eldritch Blast, once you reach a level where it creates multiple beams.

 Eldritch Spear: Increases range to 300 feet.

 Repelling Blast: On hit, you can push a creature up to 10 feet away from you.
 This can trigger multiple times per turn, once you’re creating multiple beams.

 Grasp of Hadar: On hit, you can pull a creature up to 10 feet towards you (once per turn).
 (XGtE 57)

-Lance of Lethargy: On hit, reduce creature’s speed by 10 feet until the end of your next turn.
+Lance of Lethargy: On hit, reduce the creature’s speed by 10 feet until the end of your next turn (once per turn).
 (XGtE 57)